-For more information about Replication Agent connectivity, see the Replication Agent Administration Guide.
+See the Replication Agent Administration Guide.

 Replication Agent permissions

 Replication Agent for Microsoft SQL Server must create database objects to assist with replication tasks in the primary database.

 The user ID that the Replication Agent instance uses to log in to the Microsoft SQL Server must have access to the primary database with the following permissions granted: